throwaway1973/fcop/COC.md

 * **Be Civil**.
 Do not engage in criminal activity, and do not sabotage the _community_ or _member_'s careers for political, religious, ideological, or moral reasons.
 * **Don't Dox**.
 Do not disseminate any private details about others learned within the _community_ without express permission, including but not limited to real name, address, phone number, or photo identity.
 * **Don't Shame**.
-You must not negatively communicate about a member's behavior (which occurred inside the _community_, or which you learned about while inside the _community_) with anyone outside the _community_ without express permission of the discussed _members_, where discussed _members_ themselves decide what is negative.
+You must not negatively communicate about a member's behavior (which occurred inside the _community_, or which you learned about while inside the _community_) with anyone outside the _community_ without express permission of the discussed _members_, where the discussed _members_ themselves decide what is negative.

-These requirements on behavior apply to _members_ at all times, even when they are not actively participating in the community.
+These requirements on behavior apply to _members_ at all times, even when they are not actively participating in the _community_.

 ## Privacy